CreatorB/creatorb.github.io/about.md

 permalink: /about/
 ---
 <img class="about-pic" src="/img/me.jpg">
-Hasan Basri as known as creatorb, CEO of [jasaprogrammer.com](http://jasaprogrammer.com) and now stay on Pondokprogrammer, pondokprogrammer is the first free programming school in indonesia.
-For more detail, you can visit [pondokprogrammer](http://pondokprogrammer.com).
+Hasan Basri as known as creatorb, CEO of [jasaprogrammer.com](http://jasaprogrammer.com) and now stay on Pondokprogrammer (pondokprogrammer is the first free programming school in indonesia, more detail, you can visit [pondokprogrammer](http://pondokprogrammer.com)).
 I'm good muslim, insyallah.
 Passionate software development, type code in darkroom, dark theme is my screen, hearing mp3 quran Murottal, and sometimes (maybe exactly "since ago..." hahaha ) i'm spend the night for stay up all the night in front of computer.
 Actually i'm not code maniac, i just have powerfull spirit of opensources project.
 Still learn heard and wannabe man with incredible computer skill's, My goal's "Be a bigger contributor for islam in software development".
 For more detail about me you can see in another link, visit detail [creatorb](http://creatorb.github.io/2015/03/16/about-creatorb/).

 ###Development